E1Bos/VALocker/README.md

 ### 🕵️‍♂️ Anti-Detection

-- Selects random part of agent and locking button making every lock unpredictable.
+- Selects random part of the agent and locking button making every lock unpredictable.
-- Analyzes screenshots, taken hundreds of times per second to determine what is going on within the game, a safer approach which reduces the risk of bans significantly compared to other aggressive methods such as direct memory reading or abusing the API.
+- Analyzes screenshots, taken hundreds of times per second to determine what is going on within the game, a safer approach that reduces the risk of bans significantly compared to other aggressive methods such as direct memory reading or abusing the API.
 - The mouse only moves once the agent selection screen is detected, making it safer than macros or other methods that move the mouse constantly.

 ### 🎲 Random Agent Selection

 - Random agent mode allows random agent selection from a pool of possible agents, when you get bored of playing the same agent in swiftplay, or when you want to have some fun.
-- ExclusiSelect (ES) mode disables random agents after they're picked, ensuring you don't get the same randomly-selected agent twice.
+- ExclusiSelect (ES) mode disables random agents after they're picked, ensuring you don't get the same randomly selected agent twice.
   - When ES is disabled, it refreshes random agent selections to what they were prior to ES being enabled.

 ### 📊 Stats

 - Tracks the time to lock, and total times used.
-- Displays all stats in real time.
+- Displays all stats in real-time.

 ### 💾 Saves